qpsolvers/qpsolvers/README.md

   - If your problem has concave components, go for a nonlinear solver such as [IPOPT](https://pypi.org/project/ipopt/) *e.g.* using [CasADi](https://web.casadi.org/).
 - *I get the following [build error on Windows](https://github.com/stephane-caron/qpsolvers/issues/28) when running `pip install qpsolvers`.*
   - You will need to install the [Visual C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) to build all package dependencies.
+- *Can I help?*
+  - Absolutely!
+The first step is to install the library and use it.
+Report any bug you encounter in the [issue tracker](https://github.com/stephane-caron/qpsolvers/issues).
+  - If you're a developer looking to hack on open source, check out [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Benchmark